spier/springerquotes/README.md

 - ruby 1.8.7
 - your own CouchDB
-- Springer API keys - go to the [Springer API portal](http://dev.springer.com)  and register
+- Springer API keys - go to the [Springer API portal](http://dev.springer.com) and register to get your own keys
 - (optionally) a bit.ly account

 Once you have these, you need to modify the configuration file `environment_variables.rb` accordingly.